Videovision Entertainment

 A South African E-Complex, built where the city meets the sea.

-It is Anant Singh's long held dream to make Durban a significant player in the film industry.
-He identified the Natal Command site, beside the Suncoast Casino and within sight of Moses Mabhida Stadium and the Durban International Convention Centre, as the ideal home for world class film studios, set within a public destination of hotels, residences, markets and leisure.
+It is Videovision's long held dream to make Durban a significant player in the film industry.
+Anant Singh identified the Natal Command site, beside the Suncoast Casino and within sight of Moses Mabhida Stadium and the Durban International Convention Centre, as the ideal home for world class film studios, set within a public destination of hotels, residences, markets and leisure.

-The strategy is to build something iconic, a benchmark for future mega projects and a new economic engine for the city.
-It is conceived as a holistic concept rather than an architectural one: a sustainable, heavily landscaped precinct that drives tourism and job creation, restores a distressed stretch of the beachfront, and gives the province a live, work and play district built around the glamour of the movies.
+The aim is to build something iconic: a benchmark for the city's future and a new economic engine for the province.
+It is designed to drive tourism, create jobs and restore a distressed stretch of the beachfront, with film studios at its centre and a live, work and play district built around them.

 The master plan